 Nantucket Biodiversity Initiative

 The mission of the Nantucket Biodiversity Initiative (NBI) is to conserve the native biodiversity of Nantucket through collaborative research, monitoring and education.
-NBI is a collaborative effort of the following organizations: Linda Loring Nature Foundation.
-Maria Mitchell Association, Massachusetts Audubon Society, Massachusetts Natural Heritage & Endangered Spcies Program, Nantucket Conservation Foundation, Nantucket Islands Land Bank Commission, Nantucket Land Council, Science Department of the Nantucket High School, Trustees of the Reservations, Tuckernuck Land Trust, UMass Boston Nantucket Field Station and US Fish and Wildlife Service.
+NBI is a collaborative effort of the following non-profit organizations, academic institutions, government agencies and businesses: Linda Loring Nature Foundation, Maria Mitchell Association, Massachusetts Audubon Society, Nantucket Conservation Foundation, Nantucket Islands Land Bank Commission, Nantucket Land Council, Nantucket Walkabout, Town of Nantucket Airport Commission, Town of Nantucket Department of Natural Resources, Trustees of Reservations, Tuckernuck Land Trust and UMass Boston Nantucket Field Station.
 Nantucket Biodiversity Initiative website

 180 Polpis Road, Nantucket, MA 02554